pymc-devs/pymc-examples/myst_nbs/case_studies/excess_deaths.myst.md

 **TODO: Better formatting of x-axis. `az.plot_hdi` can't deal with time series inputs on the x-axis**

+**EXPLAIN**

+see **CAUSAL IMPACT TOOLBOX**

 +++

 ## Excess deaths: since Covid onset

 +++

-No we'll use the predicted number of reported deaths under the counterfactual scenario of assuming that nothing novel happened from 2020 onwards.
+Now we'll use the predicted number of deaths under the counterfactual scenario and compare that to the reported number of deaths to come up with our counterfactual estimate of excess deaths.

 ```{code-cell} ipython3
 # convert deaths into an XArray object with a labelled dimension to help in the next step